haraldng/omnipaxos/docs/src/sequencepaxos/storage.md

 # Storage
 You are free to use any storage implementation with `SequencePaxos`.
 The only requirement is that it implements the `Storage` trait.
 OmniPaxos includes the package `omnipaxos_storage` which provides two types of storage implementation, depending on the users need for fast reads and writes or persistance: `MemoryStorage` and `PersistentStorage`

-### MemoryStorage
+## MemoryStorage
-An in-memory storage implementation, `MemoryStorage` offers fast reads and writes without persistence.
+An in-memory storage implementation, `MemoryStorage` offers fast reads and writes.
 This storage type will be used in our examples.
 For simplicity, we leave out some parts of the implementation for now (such as [Snapshots](../compaction.md)).
 ```rust,edition2018,no_run,noplaypen
     // from the module omnipaxos_storage::memory_storage
     #[derive(Clone)]